gabriela-framework/gabriela/docs/README.md

 ___
 **Important note**
->Through out this documentation, I mention that Gabriela modules are not the same as CommonJS modules.
+>Throughout this documentation, I mention that Gabriela modules are not the same as CommonJS modules.
 I do this because it is very important to differentiate them.
 ___